rafo38kh/intro-component-with-signup-form/README.md

-# Frontend Mentor - {Intro Component With Sign Up Form Solution
+# Frontend Mentor - Intro Component With Sign Up Form Solution

 This is a solution to the [Intro Component With Sign Up Form Solution Challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/intro-component-with-signup-form-5cf91bd49edda32581d28fd1)